-Claiming the Regular Credit for research and development operations can be complex.
-However, a simple definition of the process is that the Regular Credit is essentially 20 percent of the taxpayer's current-year QREs that extend beyond a calculated base sum.
+Claiming Regular Credit for research and development operations can be complex.
+However, a simple definition of the process is that the Regular Credit is essentially 20% of the taxpayer's current-year QREs that extend beyond a calculated base amount.

 Section B: Alternative Simplified Credit

 As its name implies, the Alternative Simplified Credit (ASC) offers taxpayers an alternative method to calculate available research and development tax credits.
 Additionally, the ASC broadens eligibility for many business owners, allowing organizations to claim the credit even if their current year expenses don't meet the regular credit calculation threshold.
-Unlike the regular credit's 20-percent rate for current-year qualifying research expenses, the ASC rate is 14 percent of the total of QREs that surpass 50 percent of the average QREs for the previous three tax years.
+Unlike the regular credit's 20% rate for current-year qualifying research expenses, the ASC rate is 14% of the total of QREs that surpass 50% of the average QREs for the previous three tax years.

 Note: The best way to determine whether your business should complete Section A or B is to run the calculations for both, opting for the method that yields the biggest final credit benefit.